 The new stress test regulation is something that was introduced to curb the housing market while at the same time ensure people can afford their debt — especially mortgage payments — in the likely event interest rates go up.

 In the past, you would qualify for your mortgage based on the actual rate you were getting on your contract, so let’s say 3.69% over a 35 year amortization.
-Now, with the stress test legislation, the maximum amortization is 25 years and you have to qualify either at the Bank of Canada benchmark rate (which is currently 5.34%) or at your contract rate plus 2%, whichever is higher.
+Now, with the stress test legislation, the maximum amortization is 25 years and you have to qualify either at the Bank of Canada qualifying rate or at your contract rate plus 2%, whichever is higher.
+The Bank of Canada qualifying rate is based on on the mode average of posted 5-year fixed rates from Canada's big banks.
+At the time of writing this article, the Bank of Canada qualifying rate is 4.79%.

 This means that to stay within your lender’s guidelines, you might have to either put more money down or buy less house.
 While this may be frustrating, it is designed to protect you as a consumer to ensure that what you can afford to buy today you can afford to keep tomorrow.

-If your down payment is below 20%, the stress test won’t impact you as you need to qualify under CHMC/Genworth guidelines, which are already a 25-year amortization using the Bank of Canada benchmark rate currently at 5.34%.
+If your down payment is less than 20%, the stress test won’t impact you as you need to qualify under CHMC/Sagen guidelines, which are already a 25-year amortization using the Bank of Canada benchmark rate currently at 4.79%.

 How do I save for a down payment?